BestTimesToVisit.com Logo

 When's the absolute best time to visit Las Vegas if I want to avoid the extreme heat and the biggest crowds?

-For a sweet spot of pleasant weather and manageable crowds, aim for late April to early May or mid-September to mid-October.
-You'll still get plenty of sunshine for pool time, but the scorching summer temps will be gone, and you'll miss the peak holiday rushes.
+For a sweet spot balancing pleasant weather and manageable crowds, aim for late April to early May or mid-September to late October.
+You'll miss the scorching summer temps that can make walking the Strip uncomfortable, and you'll generally avoid the peak holiday rushes and spring break madness.
+Plus, the evenings are usually quite lovely for enjoying the outdoor attractions.

-Beyond the Strip, what's a must-do 'local' experience in Vegas?
+Beyond the Strip, what's a must-do for a more 'local' Las Vegas experience?

 Are there any 'hidden gem' shows or attractions that most tourists miss?

-What's the deal with resort fees in Vegas, and how can I avoid unexpected charges?
+What's the deal with resort fees in Vegas, and how can I avoid getting surprised by them?

 Ready to Plan Your Trip?